Zi-Stonga/E-commerce-Analysis-Snowflake/README.md

 ![alt text](https://github.com/Zi-Stonga/Snowflake/blob/main/Images/dashboard2.JPG)

 ## Sentiments
-I found snowflake to be a great data platform.
-It's user intuitive and you can accomplish a great deal on just the platform alone without much configuration or intergraton.
+I found snowflake to be a great megadata platform.
+It's user intuitive and you can accomplish a great deal on just the platform alone without much configuration or integration.